sigpwned/jdbq/README.md

         .mapTo(SkuSales.class)
         .list();

-Colloquially, the query computes the top 10 SKUs with the most sales in Q1 2023.
+This query computes the top 10 SKUs with the most sales in Q1 2023.

 In this example, we see our first `RowMapper`, which is custom code used to map a SQL query result row to a Java bean.
 In this case, each row is mapped to a `SkuSales` object.
+Note that the registering the `RowMapper` for the `SkuSales` class during initialization effectively decouples the serialization of records from business logic.

 ### QueryFragment